ValentinRndn/Academ-message-V2/memory-bank/activeContext.md

 ## Learnings & Insights

-- The project is a Nuxt 3 full-stack application aiming to be a teacher/student connection platform ("Academ Message").
+- The project is a Nuxt 3 full-stack application aiming to be a teacher/student connection platform ("Academ").
 - Core backend API functionality seems largely implemented.
 - Frontend development (connecting UI to APIs) appears to be the main remaining work area.
 - The project utilizes a modern stack (Nuxt 3, Prisma, MongoDB, Tailwind).